Years 10 and 11 Team

 Year 10 and Year 11

-The Key Stage 4 Team consists of myself Louisa Butler as Learning Manager and Martina Fitzgerald as Assistant Learning Manager.
-Linda Blazeby, Assistant Head with responsibility for Pastoral, overseas the Learning Managers for all years and works closely with each member of the team.
+The Key Stage 4 Team consists of myself Miss Butler as Learning Manager and Mrs Fitzgerald as Assistant Learning Manager.
+Mrs Blazeby, Assistant Head with responsibility for Pastoral, overseas the Learning Managers for all years and works closely with each member of the team.